15 Cool Attractions & Local Spots to Check Out in Houston On Your First Visit

 Hobby Center for the Performing Arts

-You can choose between a performance in the larger 3-tiered Broadway and box seat hall or its smaller stage for more intimate events.
-Check the center’s event schedule to see what’s playing during your visit.
+Choose between a performance in the larger, 3-tiered Broadway and box-seat hall or its smaller stage for more intimate events.
+I recommend checking the center’s event schedule to see what’s playing during your visit.

 The Hobby Center itself is a marvel of architecture, and the interior is equally impressive.
-You’ll find the lobby decorated with local paintings and sculptures.
-Even if you’re not taking in a show, the Hobby Center for the Performing Arts is worth a trip.
+Even if you’re not taking in a show, enter the lobby to marvel at the local paintings and sculptures.

-Is the weather not cooperating?
+Is the Houston weather not cooperating?
 Like many of the top downtown landmarks, the Hobby Center is connected to the Houston Tunnel System.
-Linking 95 blocks with six miles of passageways, the tunnels offer a fantastic way to roam between several popular destinations—without the burden of the hot Texas sun to rattle your adventure.
+Linking 95 blocks with six miles of passageways, the Downtown Tunnels offer a fantastic way to roam between several popular destinations, without the burden of the hot Texas sun rattling your adventure.

 Where to stay for sightseeing

-For travelers, the top choices for where to stay in Houston include Downtown, Galleria/Uptown, and Northwest Houston/Energy Corridor.
+For travelers, my top choices for where to stay in Houston include Downtown, Galleria/Uptown, Greenway/Upper Kirby, and Northwest Houston/Energy Corridor.
 These areas & neighborhoods are home to many of the city’s top hotels and will give you easy access to its top points of interest.

 Holiday Inn Express - Houston - Galleria Area, an IHG Hotel